Artcofe/xterm-console/README.md

 My experience with this bot (this is a third attempt by the way) leads me to these final thoughts:

-1. Arbitrage opportunities are caused by market imbalances, which is basically an asset having a
+1. Arbitrage opportunities are caused by market imbalances, which is basically an asset having a correct price point